patrikja/patrikja/README.md

 # Patrik Jansson (patrikja)

-Professor of Computer Science in the Functional Programming unit at Chalmers University of Technology and University of Gothenburg.
+Professor of Computer Science in the [Functional Programming group](http://chalmersfp.org/) at Chalmers University of Technology and University of Gothenburg.

 + Homepage: https://patrikja.owlstown.net/